Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 New Creatinine- and Cystatin C-Based Equations to Estimate GFR without Race

 This study establishes the new CKD-EPI 2021 equations combining creatinine and cystatin C to estimate GFR without a race variable.
-The combined formula represents the current standard in nephrology.
+The combined formula is the one international guidelines favor when creatinine alone is unreliable.

 Association of estimated glomerular filtration rate and albuminuria with all-cause and cardiovascular mortality in general population cohorts: a collaborative meta-analysis